East Bay: Culture

 The East Bay has a free weekly newspaper, the East Bay Express, which has reported on the culture and politics of the East Bay for over 30 years, and has influenced the identification of the East Bay as a culturally defined region of the Bay Area.
 The East Bay Monthly, another free newspaper, has been published since 1970.
 In the early years of the evolution of USA Today, during the early 1980s, they operated regional newspapers, with the region's paper entitled East Bay Today.

 The Solano Avenue Stroll, the oldest and largest street festival in the greater San Francisco Bay Area, is held every September on the Solano Avenue shopping district in Albany and Berkeley.

 The East Bay is the birthplace of many musical acts, including Creedence Clearwater Revival, Country Joe and the Fish.
 Counting Crows, Yesterday and Today, Digital Underground, Green Day, Operation Ivy, Primus, Rancid, Set Your Goals, Tower of Power (whose debut album is titled East Bay Grease), The Pointer Sisters, MC Hammer, Tony!
 Toni!
-Toné!, Tupac Shakur, Too Short, Spice 1, en Vogue, Pete Escovedo and Sheila E, Keyshia Cole, and Mac Dre.
+Toné!, Too Short, Spice 1, en Vogue, Pete Escovedo and Sheila E, Keyshia Cole, and Mac Dre.
 The region is a major center for the development of rock, folk, funk, jazz, hip hop, soul and women's music.

 Bay Area thrash metal has centered strongly on the East Bay, including the bands Exodus and Metallica, among others.
 Possessed and Death, both considered the first death metal bands, have roots or connections in the East Bay: Possessed formed in El Sobrante, with Death debuting nationally while in Concord.

 Major music (and sports) venues include the Oakland Arena; adjacent Oakland Coliseum; the Oakland Paramount Theater, venue for the Oakland East Bay Symphony; the Fox Oakland Theatre, the UC Berkeley Greek Theater, the nonprofit The Freight and Salvage, and the Concord Pavilion (formerly Sleep Train Pavilion).

 Major museums include the Oakland Museum of California, the Lawrence Hall of Science and the Chabot Space and Science Center.

 The East Bay Regional Parks District operates over fifty parks, many consisting of significant acreage of wildlands, in the East Bay, many directly adjacent to urban centers.
 Tilden Regional Park, is one of the largest regional parks (2000 acre) located directly adjacent to the urban center of Berkeley.
 Briones Regional Park, at 5,000 acres, is another large wildlands park near an urban center, Walnut Creek.

 The East Bay also has a rich political history.
 One of the revolutionary movements founded in Oakland was the Black Panther Party.

 The East Bay is home to many of the restaurants central to the creation of California cuisine, including Chez Panisse.